Kanowit: Economy

 Kanowit acts as a middleman of trade between the town of Sibu and people from the interior of the Rajang River.
 Kanowit exports rural agricultural products to the outside world.
 At the same time, manufactured goods from the outside world are imported for daily use by the Kanowit residents.
 Among the items available for trade in the Kanowit bazaar are: hill rice, vegetables, chicken, pigs, fish, and fresh-water shrimp.
 Rubber and pepper are also cultivated in Kanowit.
 Kanowit also produces rubber and black pepper.
 Before 1970s, Kanowit acted as a transshipment centre for timbers coming from the Rajang upriver.
 After the freeze of new timber licenses in the 1970s, the effect of timber on the local economy has been reducing.
 Majority of the businesses in Kanowit were retail grocery businesses.
 Other business were: tailors, coffeshops, hairdressers, and food stalls.

 Transport

 Local Bus

 Fee of local bus is only RM1, but bus service is not frequently.

 Bus Express

 Water

 Express boats from Kanowit can reach Sibu in one and a half hours.

-Other utilities

 Education

 The town has two primary schools: